 Fixed asset groups

-Fixed asset group is the only required field when you create a fixed asset.
+The Fixed asset group field is the only required field when you create a fixed asset.
 The value of this field determines the default value of several informational fields for the asset.
 Books are set up so that a default book is assigned to each asset in a group.
-You can then set attributes for the books that are specific to a group of assets, such as Service life and Depreciation convention.
+In this way, attributes that you set for the books can be specific to a group of assets.
+These attributes include the service life and the depreciation convention.

 Fixed asset parameters